au-ts/sddf/examples/vswitch/README.md

 server](/examples/echo_server/README.md) example, however has four network clients which are all clients of the vswitch.

+The example also contains a separate `vswitch_orchestrator` PD.
+It connects to the vSwitch and toggles the bidirectional ACL between ports 0 and 1 every 5 seconds.
+Client 0 sends an ICMP probe to client 1 once per second.
+Replies appear in the serial output only while the runtime ACL permits the packets to pass.

 The system architecture of a vswitch client system is described [here](/docs/network/vswitch.md).